dotEthan/RecipeApp/README.md

 # Recipeasy
 [Landing Page is Here!](https://stupefied-morse-5e1233.netlify.com/)

+You can register to save your own recipes or use the "Test Mode" button on the main page to load dummy recipes to test functionality with.

 [Figma Redesign document](https://www.figma.com/file/ELOJaxxPqc3QnOjwqgVNeLZZ/Recipe-App-Redesign?node-id=4%3A180) - working on Responsive design and Shopping List

-Recipe Section mostly working again.
-Redesign continues.

 ### Status